francescoraves483/LaMP_LaTe/index.md

 - **-m**: server mode, binding to a loopback interface

 Alternatively, it is possible to specify:
-- **-h**: to print the long version of the help, directly within LaTe
+- **-h**: to print the long version of the help, directly within LaTe, including the available interfaces and their internal indeces, to be passed to LaTe using _-I_.
 - **-v**: to print additional version information

 *-v* or *-h* should be used alone, without any additional parameter.